Henry Travillion Wingate: Federal judicial service

 Wingate was nominated by President Ronald Reagan on September 11, 1985, to the United States District Court for the Southern District of Mississippi, to a new seat created by 98 Stat.
 333. He was confirmed by the United States Senate on October 16, 1985, and received his commission on October 17, 1985.
 He served as Chief Judge from 2003 to 2010.

 Judicial backlog

 On September 29, 2016, the U.S. Fifth Circuit Court of Appeals removed Wingate as judge from two cases for continued failure to rule upon pending motions.
 This was not the first time the Court of Appeals had taken notice of Judge Wingate's judicial backlog; in 2010, the higher court criticized him for taking more than six years to issue a final judgment in a civil case.

-Notable case
+Notable cases

-Wingate sentenced Chris Epps, former Mississippi Department of Corrections (MDOC) commissioner, to 325 months (19.7 years) for corruption-related crimes.
+In 2017 Wingate sentenced Chris Epps, former Mississippi Department of Corrections (MDOC) commissioner, to 325 months (19.7 years) for corruption-related crimes.
 Wingate cited a burglary incident in which Epps, while on bail, attempted to move material from a Flowood, Mississippi residence he previously gave up to the court, as the reason why Wingate gave a sentence that was longer than the one recommended by prosecutors, 13 years.

+Over the objections of the NAACP, effective January 1, 2024, Wingate allowed the creation of a new Capitol Complex Improvement District Court in the city of Jackson where the chief justice will be appointed by the Chief Justice of the Mississippi Supreme Court, and the prosecutors by the Mississippi Attorney General.

+In July 2025, Wingate withdrew a ruling in the case of Mississippi Association of Educators, et al. vs. Board of Trustees of State Institutions of Higher Learning, et al. after questions were raised about apparent AI "hallucinations" in his ruling.
+Although Wingate replaced his original ruling with a corrected version, the corrected version cites an apparently nonexistent case.